libtangle/qcgpu/README.md

 * Store on the fly (i.e. store M as kron of A and B, and calculate only when single element is needed)
 * Could Use ArrayFire Tile Function

-Can also max at 30 qubits, or the number storage will have to be changed
+Can also max at 30 qubits, or the number storage will have to be changed (Will require using `f64` complex numbers instead of `f32`, which not all GPUs support)

 ## License